What is CLL/SLLWhat is CLL/SLL

 • CLL accounts for about one quarter of all new cases of leukemia in the United States

-• The median age at CLL diagnosis is 70 years
+• The median age at CLL diagnosis is 69 years old

 • CLL is more common among men